 Things You are Doing to Stay Warm That are Actually Making You Colder Posted November 10, 2017 We all try some tricks to keep comfortable when the temperatures drop in Hamilton.
 Unfortunately, a number of those remedies are really making us frigid.
 One way you can definitely warm up?
 Have the experts at Carefree Heating and Cooling, LLC do routine furnace maintenance!
-Check out some of the common myths about what will keepy you cozy when the temperatures plumet.
-These things are actually making you colder!Most body heat disappears through your head, a hat is all you have to have.
+Take a look at some of the common myths about what will keepy you cozy when the temperatures drop.
+These routines are actually making you colder!Most body heat disappears through your head, a hat is all you have to have.
 Guard as much skin as possible to avoid heat loss.
 The amount of heat that vanishes from your head is proportionate to the area of exposed skin in relation to the rest of your body.
-If more skin is exposed, more heat will disappear.Dark clothes absorb the heat from the sun.
-Light colors reflect light and should only be worn during warmer temperatures.
+If more skin is out in the open, more heat will disappear.Dark clothes absorb the heat from the sun.
+Light colors reflect light and should only be worn during the warmer season.
 It’s true that white or light clothing will reflect the sun’s warmth.
-However, it may also help keep in your body heat in a similar way—essentially trapping your body heat under your clothes.
+However, it may also reflect your body’s own heat back—essentially trapping your body heat under your clothes.
 A steamy shower or bath will warm you up.
 Unfortunately, you’re only going to feel a bad chill when you get out of the warm water.
 When you’re in the cold air, the water will evaporate off your skin leaving you feeling frigid.Alcoholic beverages can warm you up.
-Alcohol can warm up your skin, but it can also lower your core temperature.
+Alcohol can warm up your skin, but it can also make your core temperature drop.
 You’ll still be left feeling cold.Drinking warm drinks will keep you warm.
 This is a classic treatment for when you’re feeling cold.
 Nothing is more soothing that the nice toasty feeling you get when you’re holding a warm mug.
 Unfortunately, after you drink a warm beverage, your body will work against you and begin to cool itself.Though it’s unfortunate, some of the usual ways we try to remain warm are making us colder.
-If you want a simplier way to keep warm, set up your routine furnace maintenance with Carefree Heating and Cooling, LLC in Hamilton.
-There’s no better way to stay warm in your house than a furnace that’s running in peak condition.
+If you want an easier way to keep warm, set up your routine furnace maintenance with Carefree Heating and Cooling, LLC in Hamilton.
+There’s no better way to stay warm in your home than a furnace that’s running in peak condition.
 Call us today at [[phonenumber]] or schedule an appointment with us online!